Artist Frieda Linke

 “The Dreamer living the Dream”

 Born Frieda Helen McCulligh Feb 18th 1959 in Angus, ON.
 Canada, one of seven raised by mother Helen after death of father Lealand in 1960 before the artist turned 2yrs.
-Knowing very early on in life that her chances of earning an art degree was very remote given that there were no funds to pursue higher education Frieda took art class courses in Public and High school taught the bare basics developing her natural artistic abilities.
+Knowing very early on in life that her chances of earning an art degree was very remote given that there were no funds to pursue higher education.
+Frieda took art class courses in Public and High school which taught the bare basics that helped enhance her natural artistic abilities.
 By studying many books found at local libraries and bookstores the artist became self taught in the hopes of someday that she could be part of the art world.

 Linke’s Local Arts continued to attract more and more local artists, the art materials section grew to fit the needs of our clients.